 Course content encompasses PowerPoint presentations, video and audio, text, live chats, and discussion groups, all delivered through the Blackboard Learn system.
 Students may need the ability to record video and audio, depending upon the program focus chosen.

-Kent State University became a member of the North Central Association in 1915 and is regionally accredited from the Higher Learning Commission.
+Kent State University is regionally accredited by the Higher Learning Commission (HLC).

 Founded in 1889, Texas A&M University’s Commerce, Texas location offers more than 100 degrees to both undergraduate and graduate students.
 Its online master of science in applied criminology accepts domestic applications year–round, offering students the flexibility of applying and beginning the program whenever most convenient for their schedule.